yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

 of a country across different global regions.

-As part of our analysis, we will implement a backwards selection that utilized measurse of AIC and adjusted-R-squared to identify our best model.
+As part of our analysis, we will implement a backwards selection that utilizes measures of AIC, adjusted R-squared, and BIC to create the final model..
 This is because if we include all dummy and predictor variables in our model, it will have over 20 variables predicting GDP, which will be excessive and hurt the conciseness of the model.
-A backwards selection technique that looks at AIC and adjusted-R-squared will penalize for additional variables and may allow us to have a more concise version of our model that predicts GDP.
-Furthermore, we will compare the above selection to a model selected via backwards BIC, which should result in a more parsimonious model that may prove more useful for policymakers.
-We intend to primarily use AIC, but if we find that the model is overly complex we will use BIC instead.
+A backwards selection technique that looks at the above criteria will penalize for additional variables and may allow us to have a more concise version of our model that predicts GDP.
+Since BIC has the strongest parsimonious effect, however, we will use that as our criteria in order to ensure the most concise model.
+Policy makers are, at the national level, already overwhelmed with variables to consider and an aggressive reduction in our model may be more useful.

 ## Section 4.
 References